alt-romes/alt-romes.github.io/posts/2023-11-10-creating-a-macos-app-with-haskell-and-swift.md

 marshaling), SwiftUI observation, and iOS development which requires GHC to produce code for the iOS compilation target:

-At the time of writing I'm using XCode 15, Cabal 3.10, and GHC 9.8, although I suspect earlier versions of these tools should work as well -- the now 7 year old [swift-haskell-tutorial](https://github.com/nanotech/swift-haskell-tutorial/tree/master) is still similarly relevant, and greatly informed my approach, despite the end result being considerably different.
+At the time of writing I'm using XCode 15, Cabal 3.10, and GHC 9.8.
+There will be some features I use that are only available in these recent versions, however, the general idea of interoperability between Haskell and Swift stands on its own regardless -- the now 7 year old [swift-haskell-tutorial](https://github.com/nanotech/swift-haskell-tutorial/tree/master) is still similarly relevant and greatly informed my approach, despite the end result being considerably different.

 The end goal is to create a multi-(apple)-platform application whose UI is